lulav/LRS_Documentation/docs_tutorials/index.md

  ![Alt text](img/foxglove_rosbridge.png)

-8. Your simulation will start running automatically
+8. You now have a working connection to your simulation.

+9. If your simulation has stopped running in the terminal, run one of the [solutions](#running-the-solutions) again.

 <!-- :::tip
 It is optional to start the simulation in a paused state, and then, once your foxglove layout is ready, resume it via the Play/Pause button.